TonyG666/League-of-Legends-2022-Data-Analysis/README.md

 Based on our gaming experiences with League of Legends, we are interested in the following question:
 * **Which role “carries” (does the best) in their team more often: Top (top) or Mid laners(mid)?**

-To answer this question, we use the dataset containing 2022 League of Legends eSports match data from **OraclesElixir**, as it's representative for the League of Legends player population and meta for **2022**.
+To answer this question, we use the dataset containing 2022 League of Legends eSports match data from [OraclesElixir](https://oracleselixir.com/tools/downloads), as it's representative for the League of Legends player population and meta for **2022**.
 Also it provides valuable insights into the performance and dynamics of professional teams in the game for the future.
 Analyzing this dataset can offer a deeper understanding of the strategies, strengths, and weaknesses of different roles within a team.

 By examining the match data from 2022, we can provide evidence-based conclusions about the impact and effectiveness of **top and mid laners** in carrying their teams to victory.